rlancer/google-managed-certs-gke/README.md

  ## Part 1 &middot; Setup a Cluster

-Suggest creating a new GKE project for this to not pollute anything you have in production.
+Create a new GKE project for this to not pollute anything you have in production.

 Use ```gcloud init``` to create a configuration.
 If you have trouble taming your configurations [check out my other repo](https://github.com/rlancer/GCloud-Configuration-Auto-Switcher), it's a small script to help switch configs based on a .gcloudrc file.

 Clone this repo, we'll be using some YAML from it: